pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 That's it !!

-# SecureX Workflow
+# Create a SecureX Workflow

 Now let's create an atomic workflow that will ask to SecureX Threat Response an authentication token.
 And that will store this token into a SecureX Global variable.

-## Create a Threat Response Target
+## 1- We need a Threat Response Target

 Step 1 - In orchestration, go to targets on the left menu and create a new **HTTP Endpoint** target.